Kaiyrly/eb-1a/2-petition/README.md

 They can do tens of languages.
 Being Russian, they are especially good with it.
-I had problems with them translating from Kyrgyz, but then they replaced the translator, and it has been fine since.
+I had problems with them translating from Kyrgyz, but then they replaced the translator and it has been fine since.

 I also had [Moovert](https://moovert.pro) translate some texts for me, but they were only able to translate from Russian to English.